 Financial Moves to Make at the End of the Year – Get the most out of your next tax filing by making these smart moves ahead of tax season.

 Understanding Taxes You May Owe

-Different Kinds of Taxes – Learn about different types of taxes you may pay and how to minimize their impact.
+5 Different Types of Taxes and How to Minimize Them – Learn about different types of taxes you may pay and how to minimize their impact.

 Calculating Your Total Tax Liability – The United States uses a stepped tax, with different income levels taxed at different amounts.
 Read this primer on how your tax liability is calculated.

 Taxes on Government Benefits – Social Security, disability, and other government benefits may be taxed differently than regular income.

 What Is Gift Tax? – If you gave a large gift to someone else this year, you may be liable for paying gift taxes now, or on gifts in the future.